tonybutzer/etops/veget_docker_gold_image_c/Readme.md

 # BUGS and Warnings

  - for logs to actually see the outputs use bash cmd_runner.......sh
- - the tile must have the string 'tile' for this software to work
+ - used to be that the tile must have the string 'tile' for this software to work - not relevant here

-# bash cmd...

-# run

-make dela_logs 2>&1 | tee log20.log